 Fig 4.
-Gabriel Metsu, A Cavalier Visiting a Blacksmith Shop, 1654-56, oil on canvas, 65.4 x 73.3 cm, Salting Bequest, 1910, The National Gallery, London, NG 2591, © National Gallery, London / Art Resource, NY

-It is tempting to think that Metsu intended this painting as a personal joke, but the picture probably found a prominent buyer during the artist's lifetime or soon after his death.
-The English merchant Thomas Mayden, who lived on the Fluwelen Burgwal in Amsterdam, owned at his death in 1692, "een swemmer van [Metzu]" (a swimmer by Metzu), which was almost certainly Hunter Getting Dressed after Bathing.
-In addition to "een swemmer," Mayden owned another painting by Metsu described as "een smit" (a smith).
+Gabriel Metsu, A Cavalier Visiting a Blacksmith Shop, 1654-56, oil on canvas, 65.4 x 73.3 cm, Salting Bequest, 1910, The National Gallery, London, NG 2591, © National Gallery, London / Art Resource, NY picture probably found a prominent buyer during the artist's lifetime or soon after his death.
+The English merchant Thomas Mayden, who lived on the Fluwelen Burgwal in Amsterdam, owned at his death in 1692, "een swemmer van [Metzu]" (a swimmer by Metzu), which was almost certainly Hunter Getting Dressed after Bathing.^[12] In addition to "een swemmer," Mayden owned another painting by Metsu described as "een smit" (a smith).
 This painting may have been A Cavalier Visiting a Blacksmith's Shop (fig 4), which Metsu had completed not long after his painting of the nude hunter.
 Interestingly, the painting of the blacksmith's shop depicts the artist in the role of a pompous officer who has ordered an old, feeble smith to make him some horseshoes.
 Perhaps the two paintings in which the artist featured himself in an unusual and somewhat humorous manner entered Mayden's collection together.